webtranslateit/webtranslateit/README.md

 ## First steps

-From your project's RAILS_ROOT, run:
+From your project’s root, run:

     ruby script/plugin install git://github.com/AtelierConvivialite/webtranslateit.git

-The installation script will create a default translation.yml in RAILS_ROOT/config.
+The installation script will create a default `translation.yml` in `RAILS_ROOT/config`.
 The file should look like so:

-<pre>api_key: SECRET
+    api_key: SECRET
     ignore_locales: :en
     wti_id1: config/locales/file1_[locale].yml
     wti_id2: config/locales/file2_[locale].yml</pre>

-`api_key`

-This is the API key provided per project by Web Translate It.
+`api_key` is the API key (or token) provided per project by Web Translate It.

-`ignore_locales`

-Pass an array of symbols, an array of strings, a symbol or a string of locales not to sync with Web Translate It.
+`ignore_locales` is an array of symbols, an array of strings, a symbol or a string of locales not to sync with Web Translate It.
 You usually don’t want to sync your master language files.

-`wti_id1: config/locales/file1_[locale].yml`

 `wti_id1` is the id of your *master* language file on Web Translate It.
 If you only have one language file, then only put this one in the configuration file.

 `config/locales/file1_[locale].yml` is the name of your language file on your project.
 To keep things simple, the plugin makes the reasonable assumption that you differentiate your language files using the locale name.
 For example, you will have `file1_en.yml` for English, and `file1_fr.yml` for French.
 Replace `en` or `fr` by `[locale]` and the plugin will update the files `file1_en.yml` and `file1_fr.yml`.